-Figure 4-7 Setting parameters for automatic snapshot creation
+Figure 2-7 Setting parameters for automatic snapshot creation

+Snapshot Name Prefix snapshot : × ?

+Time Zone GMT+08:00)

-Time Zone GMT+08:00 Backup Start Time 00:00 Retention Period (days) 35
+Backup Start Time 00:00 • ?

+Retention Period (days) 35 + ?

 - b.
-Configure advanced settings for the cluster. - Default: The Tag functions are disabled by default.
-You can manually enable these functions after the cluster is created. - Custom: You can enable the Tag functions as required.
+Configure advanced settings for the cluster. - Default: The VPC Endpoint Service, Kibana Public Access, and Tag functions are disabled by default.
+You can manually enable these functions after the cluster is created. - Custom: You can enable the VPC Endpoint Service, Kibana Public Access, and Tag functions as required.